wenjie1835/Causality-for-Mechanistic-Interpretability/README.md

 2. [Ablation-Based Methods](#ablation-based-methods)

 ## Patch-Based Methods
-Causal interpretability through interventions that patch or modify parts of the model.
+Patching methods aim to analyze whether a component has the same impact in two scenarios by replacing the activation values, paths, or feature representations of a certain component in the model.

 ## Ablation-Based Methods
-Causal interpretability using ablation techniques, where parts of the model are removed or deactivated to study their effects.
+Ablation methods evaluate the contribution of a component to the model's output by deleting or disabling that component.